Microservice-crew/Front-Office/README.md

 To use this microservice app, follow these steps:

 1. Start the backend server by navigating to the `Backend` directory and running `npm start`.
-2. Start the front-end server by navigating to the `Front-Office` directory and running `npm start`.
+2. Start the front-end server by navigating to the `project` directory and running `npm start`.
 3. Navigate to `http://localhost:3000` in your web browser to access the app.

 ## Sub-Services